 - Has the person(s) ever had utilities or a checking account in their own name(s)?

 - If the person(s) lived with roommate(s) before, how did they describe the experience?
 Was it “good” or a “nightmare,” and why?
 What did person(s) learn, if anything, from the experience?

-Communication and the respect are two key elements necessary to make a roommate experience work.
-If you’re not talking or not respecting each other, then you are bound to have problems which will make your off-campus experience difficult.
+Communication and respect are two key elements needed to make a roommate experience work.
+If you are not talking each other, then you are bound to have problems which will make your off-campus experience difficult.

 Students can access the Places4Students rental and roommate online listing service to create roommate profiles and search for potential off campus roommates.
 Select the link below to learn more about the site and register to post a FREE Roommate/Sublet listing.